 I eventually slowed down on this style around 1994, when I began being treated for a more serious mental illness.
 Due to the difficulties in treating children, I found myself frequenting hospitals and residential homes.
 This meant I had long periods of time where I could not see my family, my friends, or my pets.
 To cope, I began drawing a corny panel comic on notebook paper, which I titled Batcat.
 This comic placed my pets–as normal animals–in situations that reminded me of home.

 As I grew older and my hospitalizations became shorter and less frequent, I found myself drawing Batcat instead of my horror comics.
 This eventually changed into writing stories featuring the characters, which were now intelligent and living among people, although still very much four-legged cats.
 Eventually I began writing my first novel featuring the characters.
-This novel would feature a selection of Deathscape’s cast, notably Fiona, “Batcat” (who would later be renamed Devon Carter), Roderigo, Yvonne, Princess (which would eventually become her nickname instead), and Pepper.
+This novel would feature a selection of that comic’s cast, notably Fiona, “Batcat”, Roderigo, Yvonne, Princess (which would eventually become her nickname instead), and Pepper.
 As time passed and new pets entered my life, they were given their own roles in the story as well.
 By that time, many of original cast’s namesakes had grown old and passed away.